kkkmr/data-viz/README.md

         - Click on accordion titles to see variables
     - Accordion to show results
     - Charts and Cards section
-- Hit /logout to log out the user

 ## Structure of the App

 Source folder is divided into different sub folder based on the purpose of the files